 They Are Charming

 INFJs can be rather social and even outgoing people when they want to be.
-They understand others and so they are capable of recognizing which behaviors will work for them.
-They can adapt to pretty much any situation, and will be good at reading the room.
-The fact that INFJs can be such charming and friendly people, is often a bit confusing for others.
-They don’t often appear as introverted as they might be, simply because they are so capable at adapting and being extremely charming and friendly.
+They understand others, and so they are capable of recognizing which behaviors will work for them.
+They can adapt to pretty much any situation and will be good at reading the room.
+The fact that INFJs can be such charming and friendly people is often confusing for others.
+They don’t often appear as introverted as they might be, simply because they are so capable of adapting and being incredibly charming and friendly.

 They Enjoy Long Conversations

 INFJs actually enjoy having long conversations with people they can truly bond with on a much deeper level.
-Shallow conversations drain them, but there are times when they crave being able to discuss things for hours.
-They can go on for a while just running through their thoughts and feelings, and enjoy hearing what other people have to say as well.
-They make for incredible listeners because they actually want to hear what that person thinks and feels.
-INFJs can confuse people in this way, since they aren’t afraid of maintain a conversation that lasts for a while.
+Shallow conversations drain them, but sometimes they crave being able to discuss things for hours.
+They can go on for a while just running through their thoughts and feelings, and enjoy hearing what others say.
+They make for incredible listeners because they want to hear what that person thinks and feels.
+INFJs can confuse people in this way since they aren’t afraid of maintaining a conversation that lasts for a while.
 They might even find themselves losing track of time when they are communicating with the right person.

-INFJs aren’t incapable of maintain conversations and discussions which include emotions and in depth theories.
-For them it is exhilarating to find someone they can talk with without feeling drained or annoyed.
-INFJs simply don’t enjoy meaningless and shallow chatter, and can become truly annoyed by this.
+INFJs aren’t incapable of maintaining conversations and discussions which include emotions and in-depth theories.
+For them, it is exhilarating to find someone they can talk with without feeling drained or annoyed.
+INFJs simply don’t enjoy meaningless and shallow chatter and can become truly annoyed by this.
 They are certainly introverts, but some INFJs find themselves contradicting their own personality traits, sometimes causing them to appear rather extroverted.